 In addition to organizational fellowships, there are several project-based public interest fellowship programs.
-These programs include the Equal Justice Works Fellowship, Skadden.
-Foundation Fellowship, Justice Catalyst Fellowship, and Echoing Green Fellowship.
+These programs include the Equal Justice Works Fellowship, Skadden Foundation Fellowship, Justice Catalyst Fellowship, and Echoing Green Fellowship.
 These programs accept fellows every year and have rigorous application processes.
 The Office of Public Interest Programs counsels students who are interested in applying to these fellowship programs and can help students create competitive applications.
 If you are interested in applying to a project-based fellowship in environmental law, please contact UCLA Law's Office of Public Interest Programs, in addition to speaking with Emmett Institute faculty.
+Applications for these fellowships are typically due in the summer or early fall of students' final year of law school, so be sure to begin looking into these fellowship opportunities early.